 Nitriding is a case hardening operation that diffuses nitrogen into metal parts and components to create a strong and durable outer layer.
-Unlike other coatings and plating techniques, there is no risk of delaminating with nitriding as the nitrogen is actually fully alloyed or incorporated into the surface of the metal.
+Unlike other coatings and plating techniques, there is no risk of delaminating with nitriding, as the nitrogen is actually fully alloyed or incorporated into the surface of the metal.

-Cold wall and hot wall furnaces are used to heat parts and nitrogen rich gases, liquids or solids in order to enact case hardening.
-With either type of furnace temperature regulation is integral to the success of nitriding as it is with many other forms of heat treating.
-Non-uniform temperatures can lead to increased distortion and uneven stresses which could result in unpredictable product performance and even potentially hazardous mechanical failure.
-Uneven surface hardness, thickness and case depth may also result from inadequate temperature regulation during the nitriding process.
+Cold wall and hot wall furnaces are used to heat parts and nitrogen-rich gases, liquids, or solids to enact case hardening.
+With either type of furnace, temperature regulation is integral to the success of nitriding, as it is with many other forms of heat treating.
+Non-uniform temperatures can lead to increased distortion and uneven stresses, which could result in unpredictable product performance and even potentially hazardous mechanical failure.
+Uneven surface hardness, thickness, and case depth may also result from inadequate temperature regulation during the nitriding process.

-Another technique is what is known as salt bath nitridng or cyaniding.
-Unlike other processes which may take hours, cyaniding takes as little as 30 minutes depending upon the metal and part being hardened.
-The process for salt bath nitriding is very simple.
-The part is placed in the bath of sodium cyanide which is heated to a temperature between 550 and 590 °C (1,022 - 1,094 °F).
-The component remains submerged for a period of time which is determined by the desired effect of nitriding.
+Another technique is what is known as salt bath nitriding or cyaniding.
+Unlike other processes, which may take hours, cyaniding takes as little as 30 minutes, depending upon the metal and part being hardened.
+The process for salt bath nitriding is simple.
+The part is placed in the bath of sodium cyanide, which is heated to a temperature between 550 and 590 °C (1,022 - 1,094 °F).
+The component remains submerged for a period of time, which is determined by the desired effect of nitriding.
 Though it was once exceedingly common, the use of cyanide salt baths continues to diminish as more environmentally friendly materials gain preference over the highly toxic cyanide.